WArBp-3R/INIT-V/README.md

     $ git clone https://gitlab-ext.iosb.fraunhofer.de/pse2/ws2122-visualization-of-network-data/init-v.git

+On the master branch, do the following:

+    $ git submodule init && git submodule update

 ## Installation

 INIT-V works uses Python version 3.9 and Anaconda 4.11 to install the python packages it depends on.